manisjp/GridWorld/answers.md

 5. The BoxBug's sideLength variable will not change after construction.
 6. The BoxBug will turn and begin a new square of the same size once its front is clear.
 7. The value of steps will be zero after each turn.

+## Exercises
+1. It turns 45° after the steps is equal to the sideLength instead of 90°.
+It makes a oxagon.